UpStride/engine/README.md

 $W = W_R + iW_I$, the kernel of the layer

-Computing linear layer means to compute the product: $y = xW$
+Computing a linear layer means to compute the product: $y = xW$

 So to compute $y$, we first need to compute all the cross-product between the components of $x$ and the components of $W$.
 This can be done in a single call to the TensorFlow API.